-Prerequisite(s): 1.0 from Sociology courses at the 1000 level.
+Prerequisite(s): 0.5 Sociology course at the 1000 level.

-Unless you have either the prerequisites or written special permission from your Dean to enroll in the course, you may be removed from this course and it will be deleted from your record.
-The decision may not be appealed.
+Unless you have either the prerequisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+The decision may not appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.

-Anti-requisite(s): The former Sociology 3313F/G
+Anti-requisite(s): Sociology 2259.